December 3, Reading 2 – Daniel 1

 “And Daniel was there until the first year of King Cyrus.”

 Daniel’s life spanned multiple foreign kings.
 He spent time advising some of the most powerful leaders of that era.
-And he served God faithfully in this.
+He served God faithful while doing so.

-Daniel kept God in His rightful place, refusing to bow the knee to man or idol, unlike most of God’s people in exile at that time.
+Daniel kept God in His rightful place, refusing the bow the knee to man or idol, unlike most of God’s people in exile at that time.

-He would not give to the Caesar of the time what was God’s (see Mark 12).
+Daniel refused to give the Caesar of the time what was God’s (see Mark 12).

 * Father God,